Getting ahead of a communication crisis

 This tension can sometimes erupt into situations of conflict.
 All of these, no doubt, impact on our confidence to practice and can take a significant toll on our resilience and health over the long term, not to mention adding pressure to our businesses.

-Some examples in the production animal space are topics such as intensive winter grazing, shade and shelter, poor animal welfare events, responsibilities and accountability for restricted veterinary medicine authorisations and sales, provision of afterhours and emergency care, responsibilities and accountability relating to competence to perform procedures, and responsibilities relating to antimicrobial resistance, just to name a few.
+Some examples in the production animal space are topics such as intensive winter grazing, shade and shelter, poor animal welfare events, and responsibilities and accountability for restricted veterinary medicine authorisations and sales.
+Others include provision of after hours and emergency care, responsibilities and accountability relating to competence to perform procedures, and responsibilities relating to antimicrobial resistance, just to name a few.

 The intention is not necessarily to create a binding legal relationship but rather outline services being delivered, possibly the associated fees, and a record of how the parties intend to work together in various circumstances.